Kim Jiyoung, Born 1982 by Cho Nam-Joo

 |Courtesy of Huffington Post|

-Why do we value the work of males over females?
-This is an ongoing and pressing issue, not only in South Korea, not only in Asian countries, but also right here in Western Countries, right here in our home.
+Why do we value the work of men over women?
+This is an ongoing and pressing issue, not only in South Korea, not only in Asian countries, but worldwide.